NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
-After the Virtual Machine is successfully deployed, you can click on the Windows VM to view information.
+After the Windows Virtual Machine(VM) is successfully deployed, you can click on the Windows VM to view information.
 You will notice the Operating System, Ram Size, Public/Private IP Address, Virtual Network/Subnet, and Disk.
 This will also be created with the Linux Virtual Machine
 </p>
 <br />